 Do you have a fear of going to the doctor?
 For some people that fear is actually not of going to doctor, but of being deported because they went.
-According to Dr. Evan Ashkin, Professor of Family Medicine at the University of North Carolina, Chapel Hill, the crackdown on undocumented immigrants is limiting their health options.
+According to Dr. Evan Ashkin, Professor of Family Medicine at the University of North Carolina, Chapel Hill, the crackdown on undocumented immigrants is limiting their healthcare options.
 Dr. Ashkin talks about specially funded safety net clinics, designed to treat patients without any or adequate insurance with dignity and respect, and how fear within the undocumented community still prevents most patients from venturing out to take advantage of them.

-- Dr. Elisabeth Poorman, primary care physician, Cambridge Health Alliance, Everett, MA
+- Dr. Elisabeth Poorman, primary care physician, Cambridge Health Alliance, Everett, MA.

 - “Unique partnership brings doctors to state’s underserved areas” – UNC School of Medicine